Stanford in the Vale

 Anglo-Saxon

-The influence of Abingdon and Dorchester would have drawn traffic from Stanford, along the River Ock rather than across it towards the south and Wantage, particularly as a large swamp called Baccan Mor stretched from Charney Bassett to Woolstone.
-It has been suggested by Margaret Gelling that the 'stony ford' of Stanford may have been across the Frogmore Brook rather than across the Ock.
 The earliest reference to Stanford is as 'Sanfordinga', in a charter for Shellingford dated 931 and copied about 1200 by the monks of Abingdon Abbey, who may have been keen to establish ancient claims of tenure to our neighbouring parish.
 Whether this was simply a corrupted reference to 'Stanfordinga', or whether the crossing-place was known at one time as 'Sandford' and the name later changed by the monks of Abingdon Abbey to avoid confusion with the nearer Dry Sandford, an idea mooted by Clive Spinage, is unknown.
-Certainly, 'Stanford' with variant spellings was what the village became known as, and so appears in the Domesday Book of 1086, and in documents from 1174, 1184, 1237, 1248, 1253, 1254 and so on.
-The epithet 'in the Vale' appears in documents dating from 1496, i.e. comparitively late in Stanford's history.
+Certainly, 'Stanford', with variant spellings was what the village became known as, and so appears in the Domesday Book of 1086, and in documents from 1174, 1184, 1237, 1248, 1253, 1254 and so on.
+The epithet 'in the Vale' appears in documents dating from 1496, i.e. comparatively late in Stanford's history.

 << Previous: Romano-British Next: Domesday Stanford >>